 This part was the hardest for me.
 I very much wanted to enjoy these roses while they were full and colorful.
 But, to maintain the shape while drying, you must dry them before they go droopy.
 Be sure to leave a little bit of stem on them.
 This will help them stay upright in the container.

 Nestle the flowers in the sandy base leaving room between the rosebuds.

 Fill the container so your flowers are completely surrounded by drying material.

 Step 6: Wait

-You’re going to have to wait days for your flowers to dry.
+It will take at least seven days for your flowers to dry.
 I left these roses in the container for twelve days.
-There was no real reason for that number except it was the holidays and it wasn’t a priority to check on them.
+There was no real reason for that number except it was the holidays, and it wasn’t a priority to check on them.